Twilio logo

 WhatsApp

-Averaged across the date range, Twilio shows a 0.00% daily error rate compared to 0.00% for WhatsApp.
-The highest single-day error rate was 0.00% for Twilio and 0.00% for WhatsApp.
-Both providers show similar reliability levels, with error rates well within acceptable thresholds.
+Averaged across the date range, Twilio shows a 0.00% daily error rate compared to 0.53% for WhatsApp.
+The highest single-day error rate was 0.00% for Twilio and 41.67% for WhatsApp This peak coincided with a critical incident reported on WhatsApp's status page (Resolved: Cloud API - Calling)..
+Twilio demonstrates a lower error rate, indicating slightly more consistent availability during this period.
 Knock automatically retries failed requests to both providers, minimizing the impact of transient errors on end-user delivery.

 About these metrics: Data represents messages sent through Knock during the specified period.
 Response time measures time from Knock to provider acceptance.
 Error rate includes only provider 5xx responses and timeouts.